When the Past Was Around: Reception

-When the Past Was Around received "generally positive" reviews according to review aggregate site Metacritic and won the Best Visual Art award in the 2019 SEA Game Awards.
+When the Past Was Around received "generally positive" reviews according to review aggregate site Metacritic.
+The game won the Best Visual Art award in the 2019 SEA Game Awards.

-Reviewers gave positive reception on the game's hand-drawn visuals and sound.
-Nintendo Life's Stuart Gipp compared the art style to a children's book, and noted that the game's use of autumnal colors prevented it from being excessively cute "or esoteric for the sake of it" Critics also praised the sound effects and the piano and string-heavy soundtrack, which emulated "authentic, intimate spaces" and a "comfortable, inquisitive tone that immediately puts you at ease", Katherine Castle from Rock Paper Shotgun would write.
+Some reviewers gave positive reception on the game's hand-drawn visuals and sound.
+Nintendo Life's Stuart Gipp compared the art style to a children's book, and noted that the game's use of autumnal colors prevented it from being excessively cute "or esoteric for the sake of it" Critics also praised the sound effects and the piano and string-heavy soundtrack, which emulated "authentic, intimate spaces" and a "comfortable, inquisitive tone that immediately puts you at ease" for Rock Paper Shotgun's Katherine Castle.
 The lack of dialogue allowed the player to immerse in the soundtrack's piano and violin for Famitsu's "Amemiya".

-Reviewers saw the point-and-click gameplay as "pretty standard" and consisting of "fairly rudimentary puzzles".
+Several reviewers saw the point-and-click gameplay as "pretty standard" and consisting of "fairly rudimentary puzzles".
 Most of the game's puzzles, which eventually become sophisticated as the game progresses, remained straightforward.
-Most of the gameplay felt rote or underwhelming for Gamezebo's Maria Alexander.
-Alexander was also disappointed that gameplay coincided with the characters' emotions and narrative in only a few occasions, which made the game "never feel like a complete experience".
-Some reviewers also criticized the lack of an autosave feature between chapters.
-Reviewers finished the game within one to three hours.
+Nintendo Life's Stuart Gipp praised the gameplay's cohesion, which "removes the abstract, arbitrary feeling" that may be present in hidden object games.
+Some reviewers criticized the lack of an autosave feature between chapters.
+Several reviewers finished the game within one to three hours.
 The game was brief and thus had an unrealized potential for Push Square's Graham Banks.
 Melanie Blagg of Adventure Gamers informed experienced players that they may not find the puzzles challenging, but recommended the game for its visuals, music, and emotional story.

-Nintendo Life's Stuart Gipp calls the game a "pretty straightforward tale of grief and loss", although its "dreamy and [...] vague presentation" allowed any open interpretation.
+Gipp called the game a "pretty straightforward tale of grief and loss", although its "dreamy and [...] vague presentation" allowed any open interpretation.
 They also commended the game's possibility for open interpretation despite its rigid structure and linear narrative.
-Reviewers saw the scenes of the game disjointed, but become clearer as the game progresses as "touching, bittersweet experience".
+Some reviewers saw the scenes of the game disjointed, but become clearer as the game progresses as a "touching, bittersweet experience".
 When The Past Was Around "hits your emotions with all the feels" despite its "bright and breezy art style", Castle wrote.